 - Be cautious with glycosaminoglycans, often found in joint supplements, as they may have pro-tumor effects on melanomas.20

 Other general supplements used in cancer cases may also be supportive.
-Always consult your veterinarian before adding a supplement to make sure that it is a good fit for your dog and that it won’t interfere with any of her medications or treatments.
+Always consult your veterinarian before adding a supplement to ensure that it is a good fit for your dog and won’t interfere with any of her medications or treatments.

-Integrative therapies may certainly play a role in your dog’s cancer treatment plan.
+Integrative therapies may play a role in your dog’s cancer treatment plan.
+A holistic or integrative veterinarian will be able to help you with your dog’s specific case.

 What the End Looks Like for Dogs with Oral Tumors

-Oral tumors will continue to grow without treatment and eventually will have severe impacts on your dog’s quality of life.
+Without treatment, oral tumors will continue to grow and, eventually, severely impact your dog’s quality of life.
 Eating may become too painful, for example.

 For dogs with mouth cancer, the cause of death is usually metastasis to other organs or local tumor recurrence.22